MarcusMLarsson/Azure-Data-Engineer-Associate/DP-201/AzureFunctions.md

 <h3> Hosting plan </h3>
 <p> When you create a function app in Azure, you need to choose a hosting plan for your app.
 There are three available hosting plans </p>
 <ul>
 <li> Consumption: compute instances are dynamically added or removed based on incomming requests.
-Pay only when your function is used (consumed)</li>
+Pay only when your function is used (consumed).
+Azure scales out automatically when needed</li>
 <li> Premium: You specify a number of pre-warmed instances that are always online and ready to respond.
 When the function is run, Azure scales out automatically if needed.
 You pay for pre-warmed instances and additional use as Azure scale out</li>
 <li> App Service Plan: Run your functions, just like a webb app</li>